 Diego studied the foraging ecology and genetics of sea turtles at Isla Gorgona, Colombia.
 He completed his PhD in 2009 and won the Mollie Holman award for the best thesis in the Science Faculty that year.
 Diego is now at WWF and is the Species Programme Manager for Latin America and Caribbean, as well as Executive Director of the Research Center for Environmental Management and Development in Colombia.

-Lorenz investigated the stress of fisheries capture and native sharks.
+1. Lorenz investigated the stress of fisheries capture and native sharks.
 He developed the protocols for simulating gillnet, longline and trawl capture in the lab and discovered the major physiological effects of capture and recovery.
-Lorenz is now back in Switzerland working as the curator at the Basel Zoo, developing an oceanarium.
+Lorenz then went back to Switzerland working as the curator at the Basel Zoo, developing an oceanarium.
+Now Lorenz is working as a Marine Biologist in the ecotourism industry in South-East Asia.

 Dr Tiana PrestonWaterwatch Coordinator